y0umu/tree2svg/README.md

 # tree2svg
-A toy program written in python that turns a tree described in a text file into an SVG visible.
+A python program that turns a tree described in a text file into an SVG visible.
 Useful as a simple mindmap generator.
+You can also utilize it to illustrate your websites, papers, etc.

 # Requirements
 Python 3